linuxlawson/wordman/README.md

 ID#'s are the last number of each entry.

-After every Added, Edited, or Deleted entry,
+After Added or Deleted entries,
-the View List button must be clicked to see updates.
+the View List button must be clicked to see changes.
 Think of it as a Refresh button.
 <br>